This is a named option in the Educational Leadership and Policy Analysis M.S.

 Letters of Recommendation Required 3

-M.S. applicants should hold a teaching license and are required to upload the following items to the online application.
+Applicants should hold a teaching license upload the following items to the online application.

 1. Essay statement (not to exceed two pages) that addresses the following: